Girl Happy: Reception

 Howard Thompson of The New York Times wrote that the film "meanders familiarly" and that "the steady stream of tunes, as rhythmical as they are unoriginal" were its "saving grace."
 Variety called it "another musical winner," adding "A story line unburdened by anything but lightness and a dozen song numbers belted out in singer's customary style provide the type of pleasant fare which Presley's fans have come to expect."
 Margaret Harford of the Los Angeles Times called the film "another 'beach musical' that looks livelier and fresher than most."
 The Monthly Film Bulletin called it "very much a standard Presley vehicle.
 In other words, Elvis is the only really interesting thing about it."

 Home media

-The film made its home video debut in 1988, being released on VHS.
+The film made its home video debut in December 1988.
 When it was reissued on VHS in 1997, the song "Startin' Tonight" was deleted.
-It was eventually reinstated back into the film when it made its DVD debut in 2007.
+It was eventually reinserted into the film when it made its DVD debut in 2007.